Fourth Ward, Houston: Redevelopment

 On Tuesday May 21, 1991 several residents attending a community meeting told Dennis Storemski, then Deputy Chief of the Houston Police Department, that police officers routinely harassed community residents.
 The people attending the meeting accused police of extorting drug dealers, harassing and stealing from young people, and treating Fourth Ward residents with disrespect.
-In the northern hemisphere summer of 1991, beginning in May several fires occurred in the Fourth Ward, with three buildings affected in each 30-day interval.
+In the summer of 1991, beginning in May several fires occurred in the Fourth Ward, with three buildings affected in each 30-day interval.
 By August 1991 nine houses, all previously run-down, had been affected by the fires.
 Gladys House, former head of the Fourth Ward Freedmen's Town Association, and other area activists expressed a belief that the fires were arson intended to allow the owners of the houses to collect insurance money and facilitate redevelopment of the Fourth Ward.
 Similar fires that occurred during the previous winter were originally believed to have been started by vagrants trying to stay warm, but House said that suspicion increased when fires began occurring in the spring and summer.
 H.G.
 Torres, the assistant chief of the arson bureau of the Houston Fire Department, said that the timings of the fires made the bureau suspect arson.
 The association offered a $1,000 reward for information that resulted in the arrest of any suspect.

 In the 1990s a former city planning commission member founded Houston Renaissance, a nonprofit private charity sustained by federal and municipal funds.
 The charity bought large portions of the community and announced plans to redevelop the parcels into affordable housing.
 Instead the charity defaulted and the Houston Housing Finance Corp. took control of the lands.
 The city divided the parcels to the east and the west.
 The city sold the parcels closest to Downtown Houston to private developers.
 The city used the acquired funds to develop the remaining parcels into subsidized houses, with each priced around $110,000.

 The Houston Housing Authority (HHA), then known as Housing Authority of the City of Houston (HACH), made a unanimous vote to demolish Allen Parkway Village.
 This caused residents to begin a campaign to rescue the complex, including activist Lenwood Johnson.
 The legal campaign reached the 5th U.S. Circuit Court of Appeals.
 In 1996 Henry Cisneros, the head of the U.S. Department of Housing and Urban Development, signed an agreement to allow the City of Houston to demolish 677 of the community's 963 units as long as the site was still used for low income housing.
 The remaining units have been placed on the National Register of Historic Places.